 In any state, Medicaid does not cover orthodontic braces for adults to straighten crooked teeth.
 The time to correct a handicapping malocclusion is before reaching your 21st birthday.

-Monthly payment plans for braces might be a way to work around this limitation.
-Consumer-direct clear aligner trays offer financing and more affordable price points, a key consideration for low-income families.
+No credit check financing for braces might be a way to work around this limitation.
+Consumer-direct clear aligner trays offer payment plans and more affordable price points, a key consideration for low-income families.

 Cosmetic Dentistry Procedures